 Celtic Mythology

 I ADORE Celtic mythology.
 Maybe I was a druid in my past life because I just can’t get enough of it!
+I like to add in Celtic mythology into my classroom in a couple of ways.

-- A mini unit in which we cover several individual deities and mythological creatures and then compare them with the Irish animated movie Song of the Sea.
+My biggest piece is my Celtic Mythology mini unit in which we cover several individual deities and mythological creatures and then compare them with the Irish animated movie Song of the Sea.
 My students always love this.
 It’s different from everything they have covered and the movie is just amazing!
-Ready to get started with this mini unit?
-Check out this resource here!

-- Celtic mythology had some seriously scary beings, Especially Banshees and The Dullahan (the original headless horseman).
-It’s always a blast covering these stories during Halloween season while also seeing how largely our modern day celebrations of Halloween are traced back to ancient Celtic customs.
-Ready to have a little scary fun with your mythological studies?
-Check out this resource here!
+Another time I love to bring in Celtic Mythology is around Halloween.
+Celtic mythology had some seriously scary beings.
+This quick and fun exploration is always a blast during the Halloween season while also seeing how largely our modern day celebrations of Halloween are traced back to ancient Celtic customs.

 Norse Mythology